-Other Comprehensive Income - Statement of Financial Accounting Standards ("SFAS") No. 130, "Reporting Comprehensive Income," requires companies to report all components of comprehensive income in their financial statements, including all non-owner transactions and events that impact their equity, even if those items do not directly affect net income (loss).
+Other Comprehensive Income - SFAS No. 130, "Reporting Comprehensive Income," requires companies to report all components of comprehensive income in their financial statements, including all non-owner transactions and events that impact their equity, even if those items do not directly affect net income (loss).
 Comprehensive income (loss) consists of net income (loss) and unrealized gains (losses) on available for sale securities, net of tax, as presented in our consolidated statements of income and comprehensive income.
+For the years ended April 30, 2008, 2007, and 2006, comprehensive income was equal to net income.